A person Writing With a Pen

 This is usually the case when it comes to texts that are required to land a job that you want.
 The SHL Verbal Reasoning test focuses on assessing a candidate’s verbal reasoning and comprehension skills.
 This test is most commonly used by employers to assess whether a candidate has the skills needed for a specific job.

-SHL is an assessment company that provides a wide range of psychometric assessments including aptitude test and general ability test.
+SHL is an assessment company that provides a wide range of psychometric assessments including the SHL Aptitude Test and the SHL General Ability Test.
 These assessments are used to evaluate whether potential employees have the relevant skills required for certain jobs.
-Many recruiting companies include these assessments as a part of the application process for several jobs.
+Many recruiting companies include these assessments as part of the application process for several jobs.

 The SHL psychometric assessments are used to evaluate employees’ specific skills that will be required in different industries.
 The skills tested in these assessments include the applicant’s verbal reasoning skills, mechanical comprehension skills, numerical reasoning skills, and personality characteristics.

 The SHL Verbal Reasoning Test is a popular test that employers use to measure an applicant’s critical thinking skills.
 This is done by testing the applicant’s logical deduction and comprehension skills.
-There is a separate SHL test for inductive reasoning.
+However, there is a separate SHL test for inductive reasoning.

-In the verbal reasoning test, candidates are given a set of information that will have to draw interpretations from.
-When answering these questions it is important to keep in mind that you cannot add any external facts and only answer the questions using the information given to you in the assessment.
+In the verbal reasoning test, candidates are given a set of information that they have to properly interpret.
+When answering these questions, it is important to keep in mind that you do not consider external facts or knowledge.
+Answer the questions using only the information given to you in the assessment.

-The SHL verbal reasoning test is an online assessment which is completed on a computer.
-However, for certain roles recruiting companies might require potential candidates to complete this assessment at a specific location.
-Usually, this location will be a test centre of the employer’s office that you are applying to.
+The SHL Verbal Reasoning Test is an online assessment, which is completed on a computer.
+However, for certain roles, recruiting companies might require potential candidates to complete this assessment at a specific location.
+Usually, this location will be a test centre of the prospective employer’s office.
 On the other hand, certain employers do not mind if potential employees complete this assessment wherever they choose.

 The verbal test consists of 30 questions, which will need to be completed within the time limit specified by the employer.
 The maximum time limit of the SHL verbal tests is usually around 19 minutes.